 2. Get a Business Credit Card, Line of Credit, or Lease

 The best way to build business credit, such as personal credit, is to borrow money and pay it back in a timely manner.
 For example, getting a small business credit card and paying the balance every month is a good first step toward building a history of prompt payments.
+Remember, though, qualifying for a credit card typically involves a hard credit check.

 As a bonus, you can even earn cash back and rewards points if you choose the right business credit card.
 If your personal credit score is above 660, then you have a good chance of qualifying for the best 0% interest cards and highest cash-back and bonus offers.
-You can search and compare business credit cards through the FitSmallBusiness Credit Card Marketplace.

 If you can’t qualify for a standard credit card, try getting a card through Staples, Home Depot, Walmart, or other retailers that you buy from.
 These are relatively easy to qualify for and make good trade references for your business credit report.
 If your personal credit score is below 620, you may do better with a secured business credit card.